Yennai Arindhaal (soundtrack): Track listing

-The tracklist was unveiled by Sony Music on 31 December 2014.
+The tracklist was unveiled by Sony Music India on 31 December 2014.

 Reception

 The album met with positive critical reception from music critics.
 The Hindu stated that the music repeated the magic of his last collaboration with Gautham Menon, which was Vaaranam Aayiram.
 Behindwoods rated the album 3.25 out of 5 stars, with a verdict: "With huge expectations, Gautham Menon and Harris Jeyaraj avoid the tried and tested path and deliver an adventurous album.
 They are back!"
 Bollywoodlife rated the album 4 out of 5 stars, and reviewed it as "Harris Jayaraj comes up with a musical delight for Thala Ajith fans!"
 Sify rated the album 3.75 out of 5 stars, with a verdict: "The Gowtham-Harris combo is intact!
 A terrific album to start the year!"
-Indiaglitz rated the album 3/5, and reviewed it as "Gautham extracted the best of Harris, but it even that hasn't matched the expectations because of their past track record."
+Indiaglitz rated the album 3/5, and reviewed it as "Gautham extracted the best of Harris, but even that hasn't matched the expectations because of their past track record."
 MusicAloud, rated the album 7.5 out of 10.